lordmulder/LameXP/doc/Manual.md

 * Microsoft Windows 98
 * Microsoft Windows 95

 *Remarks:* Windows XP has reached "end of life" on April 8th, 2014.
 This means that Microsoft has stopped all support for Windows XP.
 Thus **no** updates or bugfixes are made available to regular Windows XP users since that date, **not** even security fixes!
 Thus, all the security vulnerabilities that have been discovered *after* the deadline &ndash; and all the security vulnerabilities that are going to be discovered in the future &ndash; will *persists* forever!
 Consequently, using Windows XP has become a severe security risk, and the situation is only going to get worse.
 While LameXP will continue to support Windows XP (note that Service Pack 3 is required!) for the foreseeable future, we *highly* recommend everybody to update to a less antiquated system now.
-Windows XP support will be discontinued in a future version, when most users have migrated to a contemporary system.
+Windows XP support will be discontinued in a future version, when most users have migrated to a modern system.

 ## Output Formats (Encoders) ##